Feng Zhang, Ph.D. Co-Founder and Board Member

 Feng Zhang is a core institute member of the Broad Institute of MIT and Harvard, an investigator at the McGovern Institute for Brain Research at MIT, and the James and Patricia Poitras Professor in Neuroscience at MIT.

-Dr. Feng received his A.B. in Chemistry and Physics from Harvard College and his Ph.D. in Chemistry from Stanford University.
+Dr. Zhang received his A.B. in Chemistry and Physics from Harvard College and his Ph.D. in Chemistry from Stanford University.